Pair these orange marmalade meatballs with an Ramen Noodle Asian Slaw Salad, Chilled Sesame Noodles with Carrots and a Raspberry Sloe Gin Fizz.

 - Chinese or yellow mustard.
 Either one works, your choice.

 - Sriracha sauce.
 This adds the spice.
 You can dial the heat up or down by adjusting the amount you add.
+You can use garlic chili sauce instead.

 Optional seasoning: Add garlic and ginger powder to taste or paste for an extra layer of Asian flavor!
 You can stir these into the sauce after warming, before serving.